ImYusup/Online-rithmschool-Course/README.md

 # Online-rithmschool-Course
-This repository is my place study in free online course [link] (https://www.rithmschool.com/courses) and My exercises online on [link] (https://repl.it/@PapahArsyad)
+This repository is my place study in free online course [link (https://www.rithmschool.com/courses]

 Hoping, I can understand about for these moduls :

 1. **JavaScript fundamentals**